F2Andy/quest/libraries/clothing_library2.md

 title: Clothing Library
 ---

-An advanced module for wearable items including a UI for editing wearable items in the editor.
+An advanced, but easy to use, module for wearable items including a UI for editing wearable items in the editor.

 Contributed by: <span class="author">Chase</span>